apacheignite/documentation/sql/sql-queries.md

   "title": "Cross-Cache Queries"
 }
 [/block]
-The data can be queried from multiple caches as a part of single `SqlQuery` or `SqlFieldsQuery`.
+Data can be queried from multiple caches as part of a single `SqlQuery` or `SqlFieldsQuery` query.
 In this case, cache names act as schema names in conventional RDBMS like SQL queries.
 The name of the cache, that is used to create an instance of either `SqlQuery` or `SqlFieldsQuery`,  will be used as a default schema name and does not need to be explicitly specified.
-The rest of the objects, that are stored in different caches and will be queried as well, has to be prefixed with the names of their caches (additional schemas names).
+The rest of the objects, that are stored in different caches and will be queried as well, have to be prefixed with the names of their caches (additional schemas names).
 [block:code]
 {
   "codes": [